vladfr/arko/README.md

 * Slaves should report Master connection errors (and retry connecting?) - currently Slaves don't do Ping, maybe they should?
 * Slave should try to reconnect to master whenever Master goes away (?)
 * ~~DONE slaveList on master needs to be deduped, OR when a new slave registers, we need to check to see if slave is already registered (based on host:port)~~
-* In pingSlaves the Master needs to ask for the Slave status and update it.
+* In pingSlaves the Master needs to actually ask for the Slave status and update it.
 Slave should report 1 for OK and 0 for not OK.
 Right now, all Slaves should reply with 1;
 * in pingSlaves, if a slave doesn't reply, Master should set Status=0

 #### Persistence